Wiztech-01/alx-low_level_programming/0x02-functions_nested_loops/README.md

-prints all natural numbers from n to 98
+prints the n time table, startin with 0